haskell-github-trust/.github/profile/README.md

-# Haskell Github Trust
+# Haskell GitHub Trust

-Haskell Github Trust is a Github organization for community ownership of Haskell libraries.
+Haskell GitHub Trust is a GitHub organization for community ownership of Haskell libraries.

-The essential feature of the Haskell Github Trust is that the Trust has a Hackage account which has permission to publish any package in the Trust to Hackage.
+The essential feature of the Haskell GitHub Trust is that the Trust has a Hackage account which has permission to publish any package in the Trust to Hackage.

 This is a place to store your Haskell libraries after you lose enthusiasm for maintenance.
 You will still retain ownership and control of your library, but if you ever stop maintaining your library then by